bakobako/keboola-empower-workshop-components/workshop_steps/Step 08: Develop the component code and UI.md

 saving data to the output, etc. The run function is populated with common uses of functions like handling the state, config, tables, manifests, and logging.

-something about copy pasting the code what code to add to the run what code to add to the UI
+## Update component.py with the script code

+View the script

+## Update requirements.txt

+## Update the UI